 You might want to add a card that explains how to take a stress-reducing bath.
 And consider adding a list of the ingredients, so your gift recipient will know what they’re getting into (literally!).
 Read about how long bath salts last and how to store them.

 The Best Stress Relief Baths You Can Buy

 If you don’t have time to DIY your bath recipe, I highly recommend giving yourself a bath box subscription!
 My absolute favorite is Bath Bevy.
 Every month or quarter (depending on what type of subscription you choose) you’ll receive a gorgeous box of 6-10 stress-reducing bath items carefully curated around a theme.
 See my unboxing video for the Autumn Vibes bath box above — it will give you a good idea for what to expect — and how it can totally help you take soothing baths all year long.

 Bath Bevy makes an incredible gift too.
 When you get family or friends a subscription to Bath Bevy, you’re gifting a box of love again and again.

 If you have any of the following conditions, check with your doctor before taking a bath:

 - circulation and blood pressure problems

 - anyone over age 70

-- anyone who is pregnant.
+- anyone who is pregnant or breastfeeding.

 Secondary Health Benefits of a Hot Stress Relief Bath